 Beverages that Refresh

 Don’t forget about drinks!
-A variety of beverages will keep appletizers hydrated:
+A selection of libations to keep appletizers hydrated:

-If you need more ideas, websites such as Delish or Food Network have some really great recipes and serving ideas for your tailgate party.
+If you want more suggestions for tailgate food, check out websites like Delish or Food Network even some really great recipes and serving ideas.

 Easy Tailgate Food No Cooking